 Despite a few complaints about zipper problems, reviewers consider the L.L.Bean Rolling Deluxe Book Pack's durability to be one of its best features.
 Safety features like the reflective strip on the front of the pack and reflective detailing on the straps are also praised.
 However, not every school allows rolling backpacks, and some parents say this pack is too large to fit in their child's locker.
-It may be best suited for adult activities.
+Many adults love it, though, for commuting or other activities.

 1. Good Housekeeping